 Table of Contents

-The amount needed to start investing in real estate can vary widely.
-It includes the down payment, funds for repairs, and other expenses.
-While a 20% to 25% down payment is typical for traditional mortgages, sometimes only 5% is necessary.
+The amount you need to start investing in real estate can vary quite a bit.
+You’re factoring in the down payment, funds for repairs, and a handful of other costs that add up fast.
+A 20% to 25% down payment is standard for traditional mortgages, but in some cases you can get in with as little as 5% down.

 Breaking Down the Costs of Real Estate Investment Types